-Cedar lap siding is used as an exterior wall cladding.
+PRIMARY EXTERIOR CLADDING WALL Cedar lap siding is used as an exterior wall cladding.
 Cedar is a wood that is durable and moderately resistant to decay.
 Maintaining the finish on the exposed siding will maximize its service life.
 The siding shows minor wear and deterioration typically caused when the exterior finish is not maintained.
 The deterioration is cosmetic and does not affect the function of the siding.
 No action is indicated.

-The siding is vulnerable to damage where it has been close to or in contact with the roofing material.
-The siding should be modified and a minimum of a 2" clearance should be maintained between the top of the roofing and bottom of the siding.
+PEST CONTROL Soil is close to or in contact with siding in some areas around the building exterior.
+Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
+Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
+Establishing these minimum clearances is recommended.